jinwoov/book_app/README.md

 # How to run this website
 Deployed Website: https://bd-jk-booklists.herokuapp.com/
-Otherwise, run terminal and open live-server from head repo or open deployed website.
+Otherwise, run terminal and open root folder and run `psql -f data/book.sql`, then run `nodemon` to run the application locally.

 # Created by
 Jin Kim and Blandine Dasilveira